 # Git workflow

 Git is the source of truth for all Comind.work app code.
-Every change you make - whether to actions, views, or configuration - should live in your Git repository first and get deployed to AppCode from there.
+Every change you make - whether to actions, views, or configuration - lives in your Git repository, and `npx comind install` is the single command that deploys it to a workspace.

 ## The safe workflow[](#the-safe-workflow "Direct link to The safe workflow")

-Follow these five steps every time you work on app code:
+Follow these four steps every time you work on app code:

 <!-- -->